dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 Only after making hundreds of mistakes, one can learn the best way to code.
 I suggest you the same, make mistakes, correct it, learn while doing so.

 Jekyll is another boon to web designers to host their blogs or single page websites.
 I have created many blogs on jekyll.
+Actually this blog is completely generated using Jekyll!
 It almost will never break.
 Uptime of the websites depends on Github.
 As an established company, Github is always up and running.
-I have not faced any major issues with them.
+I have not faced any major issue so far.
 I think years ago my blog was down for few seconds.

 Finally what I suggest for new developers is to get familiar with Github and contribute to the community.
 Thank me later.